 - The UE selects a steering mode that should be applied for the UDP flow.
 This is selected by using the received ATSSS rules.

-- The UE selects a transport mode, e.g. a datagram transport mode or the stream transport mode.
-This is selected by using the received ATSSS rules, i.e. each ATSSS rule which indicates that the MPQUIC steering functionality should be applied for the matching traffic, indicates also the transport mode that should be applied for this traffic.
+- The UE selects a transport mode that should be applied for the UDP flow.
+This is selected by using the received ATSSS rules, i.e., each ATSSS rule which indicates that the MPQUIC steering functionality should be applied for the matching traffic, indicates also the transport mode that should be applied for this traffic.

-The datagram transport mode supports the following two sub-modes of operation:
+As specified in clause 6.11.1, three transport modes are supported (Datagram mode 1, Datagram mode 2 and Stream mode) and the transport mode that should be applied for a UDP flow is selected by PCF and is provided to UE and UPF within the ATSSS rules and the N4/MAR rules respectively.

+- The Datagram mode 2 is already specified in RFC 9298 [27] and does not require further specification in 3GPP.
+In this mode, the HTTP/3 proxy/client encapsulates each UDP data within an HTTP Datagram that contains a Context Id=0.
+Then, the HTTP Datagram is sent to the QUIC layer for multipath transmission.
+No sequence numbers are included in the HTTP Datagrams (see [27]).

-- Datagram mode 1 (with sequence numbers): The HTTP/3 proxy/client prefixeach UDP data with a sequence number before passing it to the QUIC layer for multipath transmission.
-The sequence numbers are applied by the receiving endpoint (HTTP/3 client/proxy) to re-order the UDP data and remove duplicated UDP data.
+- The Datagram mode 1 is similar to the Datagram mode 2 but it also provides a sequence number for each UDP data.
+In this mode, the HTTP/3 proxy/client encapsulates each UDP data within an HTTP Datagram that contains a Context Id and a sequence number.
+Then, the HTTP Datagram is sent to the QUIC layer for multipath transmission.
+The value of this Context Id will be defined in stage-3 and indicates that a sequence number is also included.
+The sequence numbers are used by the receiving endpoint to re-order the UDP data and remove duplicated UDP data.
+Details of how packet reordering is supported (including the mechanisms for reordering) can be specified in stage-3.

-Editor's note: It is FFS how to ensure re-ordering on the receiver side is implemented and activated, when needed.

-Editor's note: It is FFS how same re-ordering in both Down- and Uplink can be provided which is pre-requisite for a consistent and good user experience.

-Editor's note: http3 does not specify sequencing.
-It is FFS which IETF sequencing scheme can/will be used.